Chapter Thirty-sixAs retold for Aaron Pinocchio finally ceases to be a Marionette and becomes a boy.

 What was his surprise and his joy when, on looking himself over, he saw that he was no longer a Marionette, but that he had become a real live boy!
 He looked all about him and instead of the usual walls of straw, he found himself in a beautifully furnished little room, the prettiest he had ever seen.
 In a twinkling, he jumped down from his bed to look on the chair standing near.
 There, he found a new suit, a new hat, and a pair of shoes.

-As soon as he was dressed, he put his hands in his pockets and pulled out a little leather purse on which were written the following words: The Fairy with Azure Hair returns fifty pennies to her dear Pinocchio with many thanks for his kind heart.
+As soon as he was dressed, he put his hands in his pockets and pulled out a little leather purse on which were written the following words:

 Pinocchio opened the purse to find the money, and behold--there were fifty gold coins!

+Then he ran to the mirror.
 He hardly recognized himself.
 The bright face of a tall boy looked at him with wide-awake blue eyes, dark brown hair and happy, smiling lips.

 Surrounded by so much splendor, the Marionette hardly knew what he was doing.
 He rubbed his eyes two or three times, wondering if he were still asleep or awake and decided he must be awake.